 Is the TrueFire Guitar Training Program Worth Signing Up For or Does it Fall Flat?

-FTC Disclosure: Deviant Noise Inc. may receive compensation from some of the companies whose products we review, if you choose to make a purchase through our links.
-However, we don’t recommend anything we don’t actually believe in.
+FTC Disclosure: Deviant Noise is a professional review site and may receive compensation from some of the companies whose products we review, if you choose to make a purchase through our links.

 In this TrueFire review, we’re going to see how this guitar training subscription program stacks up to the competition.

 We’ll go over what’s covered in the course, what it’s like to go through lessons and whether it’s actually the best option to learn how to play guitar.

 TrueFire is probably the OG of online guitar lessons.
 They started back in 1991.
 And it shows with their overwhelming collection of 40,000 different video lessons.